TomDakan/Copier_Python_Default/README.md

 > [!WARNING]
 > This template is _extremely_ opinionated.
 It creates a Python project just the way I like.
 It might not be _immediately_ useful for anyone else unless they adapt it to their needs.

+## Project Toolchain

+The project created by this template is pre-configured to use a modern Python toolchain.
+To develop within the new project, you (and any contributors) will need:

+    * mise: For managing Python versions and project-specific virtual environments automatically.
+    * PDM: The primary project and dependency manager.
+    * uv: (Recommended) PDM uses uv as a high-speed backend for installing and locking, if available.
+    *

 ## Usage

 I'm designing this project with the intention of being able to support subprojects that add additional dependencies, boilerplate files, etc. I'll link to subproject repos as I add them.